 More than even the other queens from the other three suits, the Queen of Pentacles represents motherhood, and the generosity and security provided by a caring mother to her children, no matter what.

-Negative elements of Queen of Pentacles
+Reversed Queen of Pentacles card

 When the Queen of Pentacles appears reversed in a tarot spread or reading, usually these caring, safe feelings are flipped upside down.
 On a very literal meaning, it could represent breaking off your ties to your parents, not necessarily out of spite but out of a desire for financial and emotional independence.